Habdi018/Toxic-MultiOutputClassifier/README.md

 ## Disclaimer

-The whole implementation is based on skleanr, spacy, tensorflow.keras HuggingFace Transformers.
+The whole implementation is based on sklearn, spacy, tensorflow.keras HuggingFace Transformers.